 (erythromycin stearate) Tablets, USP

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of ERYTHROCIN STEARATE (erythromycin stearate tablets) Filmtab tablets and other antibacterial drugs, ERYTHROCIN STEARATE Filmtab tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of ERYTHROCIN STEARATE Film-coated tablets and other antibacterial drugs, ERYTHROCIN STEARATE Film-coated tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-ERYTHROCIN STEARATE Filmtab tablets (erythromycin stearate tablets, USP) are an antibacterial product containing the stearate salt of erythromycin in a unique film coating.
+ERYTHROCIN STEARATE Film-coated tablets (erythromycin stearate tablets, USP) are an antibacterial product containing the stearate salt of erythromycin in a unique film coating.

 What are the precautions when taking erythromycin stearate tablets (Erythrocin Stearate)?